-While the NFL world is still debating the non-call from Monday Night Football, Dean Blandino, the NFL's vice president of officiating, defended another contentious referee decision, saying that San Francisco 49ers linebacker Ahmad Brooks’ personal foul penalty against New Orleans Saints quarterback Drew Brees was the correct penalty.
+While the NFL world is still debating the non-call from Monday Night Football, Dean Blandino, the NFL's vice president of officiating, said San Francisco 49ers linebacker Ahmad Brooks’ personal foul penalty against New Orleans Saints quarterback Drew Brees was the correct penalty.

 Brooks laid a brutal hit across the top of Brees' shoulder pads, which caused a fumble that was recovered by linebacker Patrick Willis late in that game.
 San Francisco, which had a three-point lead, was poised to take possession near midfield with 3:12 remaining.